PTTR: Relational 3D Point Cloud Object Tracking with Transformer: Method

 \subsection{Relation-Enhanced Feature Matching}

 Existing 3D object tracking methods perform feature matching between the search point cloud and template by using cosine similarity \cite{2019sc3d,2020p2b,zhou2021structure} or linear correlation \cite{fang20203d}.
 On the other hand, motivated by the success of various attention-based operations for computer vision applications~\cite{pan2021variational,zhao2021point,vaswani2017attention,guo2021pct}, we strive to explore attention-based mechanism for 3D tracking, which can adapt to different noisy point cloud observations.
+Although PTT \cite{shan2021ptt} utilizes transformer in their model, they still match template and search point cloud by cosine similarity and the transformer module is only used for feature enhancement.

 \textbf{Relation Attention Module.} Inspired by recent works studying feature matching~\cite{wang2021transformer, wang2018cosface,wang2017normface,chen2020simple}, we propose the \textit{Relation Attention Module} (RAM) (shown in Fig.~\ref{fig:relation attention}) to adaptively aggregate features by predicted attention weights.
 Firstly, RAM employs linear projection layers to transform the input feature vectors ``Query'', ``Key'' and ``Value''.
 Instead of naively calculating the dot products between ``Query'' and ``Key'', RAM predicts the attention map by calculating the cosine distances between the two sets of L2-normalized feature vectors.
 With the help of L2-normalization, RAM can prevent the dominance of a few feature channels with extremely large magnitudes.
 Subsequently, the attention map is normalized with a Softmax operation.
 In order to sharpen the attention weights and meanwhile reduce the influence of noise~\cite{guo2021pct}, we employ the offset attention to predict the final attention map by subtracting the query features with the previously normalized attention map.
 Consequently, the proposed RAM can be formulated as: